home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ## Button

-The Button entities will only be available and usable if the integration has an UniFi Network account with administrator privileges.
+The Button entities will only be available and usable if the integration has a UniFi Network account with administrator privileges.

 ### Power cycle PoE